apache/infrastructure-website/content/blog/gradle_at_the_ASF.md

 layout: post
-title: Gradle has landed at the ASF.
+Title: Gradle has landed at the ASF.
 date: '2023-09-29'
 permalink: Gradle_has_landed